 (i) Convention of Consistency: Accounting is not composed of a set of rules which prescribe the 'one way that things can be done.
 There are many different ways in which items may be recorded in the accounts.
 For example, there are several methods of computing yearly depreciation.
 Each firm should, within these limits, select the methods which give the most equitable importance that the method selected be applied consistently year after year.
 Successive periodical financial statements would not be comparable, if the accountant continuously changed the method of accounting for certain expenses or assets though each method might be fully aceptable.
-For example, the profit figure can be changed significantly by changing the methods of depreciation, The user of the statement may be misled and think that the earnings had improved, whereas in reality the increase was solely due to change in the methods of depreciation, Change in net income reported in successive statement should be to changes in business conditions or management effectiveness and not simply to changes in accounting methods.
+For example, the profit figure can be changed significantly by changing the methods of depreciation, The user of the statement may be misled and think that the earnings had improved, whereas in reality the increase was solely due to change in the methods of depreciations or management effectiveness and not simply to changes in accounting methods.

 However, it does not bind the firm to follow the same method untill the firm closes down.
-A firm can changes the method used, but such a change is not effected without the deepest consideration.
+A firm can change the method used, but such a change is not effected without the deepest consideration.
 It means that the accontant can change the method if he thinks that the results of operations and the financial position of the business would more fairly be reflected by such a change.
 When such a change occurs, then either in the profit and loss account itself or in one of the reports accompanying it, the effect of the change should be stated.

+It should, however, be noted here that the word consistency used here has a narrow meaning.
 It does not refer to logical consistency at a given moment of time rather it refers to different categories of transactions should be consistent with each other.
 It only means that the transaction of the same category must be treated consistently from one accounting period to another.
 Thus there will be no inconsistency involved if different categories of assets are valued on different basis, e.g., if stock is valued at cost or market value, whichever is lower and fixed assets are valued at cost.